We hope that you will find in these pages abundant evidence of our diverse and dynamic community.

 SEGUE INSTITUTE FOR LEARNING

-TABITHA ELEFSIADES – Co-Chair [Term: November 2013 – November 2019] A resident of the Central Falls community for many years, Tabitha she has been a member of the leadership team for the Dunkin Donuts franchise that owns and operates three Dunkin Donuts stores in Pawtucket and Central Falls.
+TABITHA ELEFSIADES – [Term: November 2013 – November 2019] A resident of the Central Falls community for many years, Tabitha she has been a member of the leadership team for the Dunkin Donuts franchise that owns and operates three Dunkin Donuts stores in Pawtucket and Central Falls.
 She is actively involved in the community life of Central Falls and has spearheaded multiple fundraisers at the Dunkin Donuts for Segue as well as all the public schools in the city.
 As a franchise manager Tabitha has experience with budgeting, payroll, accounting, and developing and reviewing operational policies.
-Tabitha created and coached the Segue Falcon Cheerleading Squad up until very recently.
-Along with co-chairing the Segue Board, she also serves on the Nominations and Governance committee for the school.
+Tabitha created and coached the Segue Falcon Cheerleading Squad for its first year (2016-2017).
+Along with co-chairing the Segue Board until August of 2018, she also served on the Nominations and Governance committee for the school as well.

 MARIA CRUZ – [Term: September 2016 – September 2019].
 Maria grew up in Central Falls and attended both public and parochial schools in Central Falls.
 Graduated from CF High School in 1989.
 Ms. Cruz received her BS in Criminal Justice from Roger Williams University 2007.
 She is in her 15th year of service as a Pawtucket Police Officer and is currently assigned to the Prosecution Office.
 Maria is the President of the RI Hispanic Officers Association and the Secretary of the Central Falls Lions Club.